code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-example.md

 }
 {% endhighlight %}

-Let's go ahead and configure our Hello World Spring Batch job.
+Now let's go ahead and configure our Hello World Spring Batch job.

 Create a `HelloWorldJobConfig` configuration class and annotate it with `@Configuration`.